We’re going to tackle this topic by answering the following question from a site visitor.

 - Since a lot of kidney stones contain calcium, many people are under the impression that calcium should be avoided if they have kidney stones, but according to Great Plains Laboratory, the exact opposite is true.
 When calcium is consumed with high oxalate foods, it combines with the oxalic acid in the intestines to form insoluble calcium oxalate crystals, that are carried out through the stool.
 So this form of oxalate is not absorbed by the body.
 On the other hand, if calcium is low in the body, then the oxalic acid in the gastrointestinal tract is soluble and is readily absorbed by the body.
 Therefore, adequate calcium levels are crucial for binding to and eliminating excess oxalate.

-- Oxalates are formed in very high numbers by molds and fungus like Candida and aspergillus.
-Therefore, individuals with Candida overgrowth or infection with aspergillus, may develop higher levels.
+- Oxalates are formed in very high numbers by molds and fungi like Aspergillus and Penicillium, and it is believed to occur with Candida as well because Candida has been found surrounding the oxalates within kidney stones and autistic children with high oxalates can lower their oxalate levels with antifungal treatment.
+Therefore, individuals with Candida overgrowth or infection with Aspergillus may develop higher levels.
 An elevation of the organic acid, arabinose, on the OAT test often accompanies high oxalates, when yeast is present.
 However, even if your Candida markers are low, do not rule out a Candida diagnosis.
 As far as lab tests go, the Great Plains OAT test is the best tool there is for diagnosing Candida and the one I recommend.
 However, Candida is a master at evading detection, so a negative lab test does not mean Candida is not present.
-Candida has also been found surrounding the oxalates in kidney stones.

 - When there is inflammation in the gut, then more oxalate is absorbed.
-Inflammation may be caused by Candida, bacteria, parasites, consumption of grains, legumes, sugar, and caffeine and more.
+Inflammation may be caused by Candida, bacteria, parasites, consumption of grains, legumes, sugar, caffeine, and more.

 - Vitamin B6 is a vital cofactor needed for one of the enzymes (AGXT) that break down oxalate.
 If B6 levels are not sufficient in the body, the enzyme will not be able to do its job adequately.
 Deficiency in vitamin B6 is very common.